AllenInstitute/sonata/docs/SONATA_DEVELOPER_GUIDE.md

 #### Nodes - Enum datatypes

 It is often the case that attributes storing strings have a limited number of possible values (for instance, `model_type`, or cell morphological type).
-For space efficiency, these attributes are better be represented with *enumerations*, i.e. data types consisting of a limited set of named integer values.
+For space efficiency, it is better to represent these attributes with *enumerations*, i.e. data types consisting of a limited set of named integer values.

 However, Enum Datatypes offered by HDF5 impose a limit on the total number of possible values due to [64K limit on object header limitation](https://support.hdfgroup.org/HDF5/hdf5-quest.html). https://support.hdfgroup.org/HDF5/hdf5-quest.html